electrikmilk/cherrilang.org/language/types.md

 ### Array

-An array is a variable that has been or will be added to in order to create a variable with multiple values, an array.
+An array is a variable that has been or will be added to in order to create a variable with multiple iterable values.

 ```ruby
 /* Empty arrays */